From the World Heritage inscription:

-This prosperity continued into the later Middle Ages, being helped by the fact that it was the starting point for shipping on the Main, as well as a renowned cultural centre.
+This prosperity continued into the later Middle Ages, being helped by the fact that it was the starting point for shipping on the Main, as well as a renowned cultural center.
 The late 17th and early 18th centuries saw a remarkable cultural flowering, represented by artists such as Dientzenhofer and Balthasar Neumann.
-This cultural role became even more important in the late 18th century, when Bamberg was the centre of the Enlightenment for southern Germany under Prince-Bishop Franz-Ludwig von Erthal.
+This cultural role became even more important in the late 18th century when Bamberg was the center of the Enlightenment for southern Germany under Prince-Bishop Franz-Ludwig von Erthal.

 Bamberg was one of the highlights on my tour of German world heritage sites.
 It is a wonderful small town in Bavaria which is untouched by bombing in WWII.
 (WWII destruction, or the lack thereof, was a common theme for all the world heritage sites I’ve visited in Germany.)

 In addition to the half-timber houses and medieval cathedral, Bamberg has one of the best town halls (rathaus) I’ve seen in all of Germany.
 It is situated on a small island in the river Main and is covered with murals.

 Bamberg is one of the biggest beer brewing cities in Germany with 9 full-time breweries.
 The local specialty is a smoked beer made from smoked malt.
 It has a distinct scent of fried bacon.